Flow or value - what is it, Marcus?!

 Eeeeeh?
 Come again?
 What does that mean?

 What Håkan meant with his comment was simply; starting by focusing on getting small things to flow faster has proven an easier way to come closer to nirvana.
-At least over trying to produce bigger, full featured things firstly and then get that process to go faster and faster.
+At least over trying to produce bigger, full-featured things firstly and then get that process to go faster and faster.

-To put it in a very concrete setting; it’s easier to start to get small “non-value” (Although… ) things flow first, then finding a way to fill them with more and more value - over doing big “value” filled things and just trying to get them to flow faster.
+To put it in a very concrete setting; it’s easier to start to get small “non-value” (Although…) things flow first, then finding a way to fill them with more and more value - over doing big “value” filled things and just trying to get them to flow faster.

-Saying to a team to try to work faster doing big things is a very tall order indeed, and has in my experience often led to bad quality and short cuts.
-Instead starting by slicing things up and accepting that some of the things have little or non value.
+Saying to a team to try to work faster doing big things is a very tall order indeed, and has in my experience often led to bad quality and shortcuts.
+Instead, starting by slicing things up and accepting that some of the things have little or non-value.

 Also - why small always is better

 There’s another, much deeper running reason why smaller is to prefer; we simply don’t know what will work out there.
 We have to get something out to our users and try it.
-Why invest many hours in building a perfect but wrong thing, when a much simpler but incomplete feature could show if there’s a demand or not.
+Why invest many hours in building a perfect but wrong thing when a much simpler but incomplete feature could show if there’s a demand or not.

-Not many business I’ve come across can be sure about what will work.
+Not many businesses I’ve come across can be sure about what will work.
 There are two ways to handle that uncertainty; pretend that you know and just keep building away or try to learn.
 Fast.

 I’m a proponent of the second alternative.